Altai Tavan Bogd National Park

 Getting There

-The nearest town to the park is Bayan Ulgii, which serves as the gateway to Altai Tavan Bogd National Park.
+The nearest town to the park is Bayan Ulgii, serving as the gateway to Altai Tavan Bogd National Park.
 Bayan Ulgii Province is accessible by domestic flights from Ulaanbaatar, Mongolia’s capital.
-From Bayan Ulgii, visitors can arrange private transport or join guided tours offered by local tour operators to reach the park.
+From Bayan Ulgii, visitors can arrange private transport or join guided tours offered by local operators to reach the park.

 Accommodation